AWS Integration

 - Your Autoheal tenant slug (used as part of the OIDC audience value)

 Your tenant slug is a short identifier for your organization in Autoheal (e.g., acme-corp).
 You can find it in Settings → Organization in Autoheal.
-The OIDC audience value used throughout this guide follows the pattern {tenant-slug}-oidc-service — for example, acme-corp-oidc-service.
+The OIDC audience value used throughout this guide follows the pattern {tenant-slug}-oidc-service, for example acme-corp-oidc-service.

 Setup